JosephMaltese/JosephMaltese/README.md

 I'm Joseph, a second-year Computer Science student at McMaster University!

 - 🔭 I’m currently working on creating my first full-stack web application
-- 🌱 I’m currently learning about web development using React
+- 🌱 I’m currently learning about the IHP framework!
 - 👯 I’m looking to collaborate on an AI face recognition application
 - 📫 How to reach me: email - josephmaltese34@gmail.com , LinkedIn - www.linkedin.com/in/josephmaltese
 - 😄 Pronouns: He / Him